Podcast: Play in new window | Download

 Build: An Unorthodox Guide to Making Things Worth Making, by Tony Fadell.

 “It depends.”
 A two-word answer that might seem overly safe.
-But is the only honest response to the question: “What does it take to be a top product manager?”
+But is the only honest response to the question: “What does it take to be one of the top product managers?”

 Among dozens of dependencies, the PM role depends on whether you’re at a startup vs. a large, well-established company, says Karthik Suresh, co-founder of Ignition and a product leader with extensive experience as an early start-up hire and a key player in defining product strategy at Facebook.